Bridgeport, Connecticut: 20th century

 During the Great Depression the city elected Socialist party candidate Jasper McLevy as mayor in 1933.
 McLevy's election made headlines as a New England city had a socialist mayor.
 Known for cutting costs, he would serve as mayor for 12 terms, finally losing in 1957.

 The Great Migration led southern African-Americans to Bridgeport around the 1930s (thanks to railroads) along with black foreigners (such as Cape Verdean), By 1930, Bridgeport had the third largest percentage of African Americans in New England.
 The Italian population by 1930 had more than doubled, now the city's largest ethnic group.
 The build-up to World War II helped the city's recovery in the late 1930s.

 Suburban development made its expansion into the undeveloped North End neighborhood.
-On Park Avenue in 1962 the Museam of Art, Science and Industry (MASI) was opened to the public, today's Discovery Museam and Planetarium.
-Known for the newly developed approach of hands on-exhibits, the Museam became science oriented later on.
+On Park Avenue in 1962 the Museum of Art, Science and Industry (MASI) was opened to the public, today's Discovery Museum and Planetarium.
+Known for the newly developed approach of hands on-exhibits, the Museum became science oriented later on.

 Continued development of new suburban housing outside of Bridgeport in the city's adjacent suburbs such as Fairfield and Milford attracted middle and upper-class residents, leaving the city with a higher proportion of poor.
 By the 1960s, Puerto Ricans had begun to immigrate to settle to Bridgeport in large numbers, and by about 1970 had made up 10% of the city's population, or 15,000 people, the largest Puerto Rican population in Connecticut, and they would continue to grow.
-Groups such as the local Young Lords branch organized themselves on East Main Street, leading to race riots with police over rents and untility supplies on the East Side.
+Groups such as the local Young Lords branch organized themselves on East Main Street, leading to activism to advance the Puerto Rican community with increased access to health care, better housing, food and an end to poverty and police brutality.